neilchvz/infrastructure-portfolio/automation/filevault-remediation/config-reference/flex-policy-enablement.md

 The MSP deploys a global MDM policy at enrollment intended to enable FileVault on all devices.
-This catches the cases where that global policy does not apply successfully — for example:
+This catches the cases where that global policy does not apply successfully, for example:

 - Devices enrolled outside the standard workflow
 - Edge cases where the MDM profile failed to apply